 Moving Around in Greece in September

-You will have no problem catching the ferries between the islands as Greece in September still feels pretty much like the high season.
+You will have no problem catching the ferries or sailing the islands as Greece in September still feels pretty much like the high season.
 Towards the end of the month, some routes may change especially taking into account that the school year has begun.
-Book early your ferries, or simply rent a car and be free to go everywhere you go.
+Book early your ferries, charter a boat, or simply rent a car and be free to go everywhere you go.

 What to Pack